SN-ICE/OSIRIS_pipeline/README.md

 # GTC_PypeIt

-Repo for Lara's pipeline for reducing GTC data with PypeIt
+Repo for Lara's pipeline for reducing GTC data with PypeIt.

+So far, only for OSIRIS.